160 Google Ranking Factors (Why Your Website is Dying)

 #108.
 Affiliate Link Cloaking

-Hiding your affiliate links can be the reason for the Google penalty.
-Nowadays, people are trying the cloaking tools.
+Hiding your affiliate links can be a reason for Google penalty.
+Nowadays, people are trying cloaking tools.

 #109.
 Affiliate Websites

-Though it’s good to create an Amazon affiliate websites still sometimes, due to the violation of the Google terms and conditions, such websites get blocked.
+Though it’s good to create an Amazon affiliate websites, sometimes, due to the violation of the Google terms and conditions, such websites get blocked.

 #110.
 Meta Description Keyword Stuffing

 Never try to use your keyword more than twice in the meta description of your website.
 Try to keep it natural and optimize it accordingly.

 Neglecting outbound links and adding so many inbound links can also be harmful.
 Just try to look natural.
 Don’t interlink one post many times in the same article.

 Listing yourself and your co-workers on an official LinkedIn page also helps search results as a brand.

 People directly search for your brand name.
 Everyone knows Facebook, but not everyone directly enters its URL.